Digital Nomad Tax

 You can find more information on the procedure and the documents to apply for the Cypriot digital nomad visa on the website of the government of Cyprus.

-You should also know that they only grant 500 visas per year.
+Note that Cyprus only grants 500 visas per year.
 Therefore, you would make most chance if you apply in the beginning of the year.

 Czech Republic - Prague - Charles' Bridge